TiffanyNwanne/AV-Health-Low-Back-Pain-LBP-Treatment-Optimization-Analysis/README.md

 3. How does approval time vary by procedure code or provider type?
 4. What percentage of patients received conservative care prior to the requested procedure?
 5. Are patients without conservative care more likely to be denied?
-6. Can a model be developed to flag high-risk or inappropriate requests?

 ---